kenhoff/hofftech_legacy/_harp/_foh_copy.md

 presents some interesting non-engineering problems; scanning the QR code and redirecting to a specific URL is easy. so that means you'll need a specific QR code for each soldier. how are the QR codes going to be attached to the crosses? is it just stickers that get placed on the crosses, or printed off, cut out and taped on there? how do the organizers (potentially nontechnical people) know which QR codes go on which crosses? if they're printing them on stickers, what format do they need them in? some of these are more logistical problems than anything else service generated ~7000 individual QR codes, presented to them in a printable format

-Azure website, running on node, express, using jade as a template engine, and connected to a sql db using Zane's WCF api
+running on node, express, using jade as a template engine.
+Zane had already begun development on the database by the time we started, so we just rolled forward with a WCF API to his SQL database with the soldier data.

 presented to MSSA group, served as some mentorship opportunities donated lots of time to the org through //give, microsoft's employee time matching program